FIFTY-FIVE ELK FROM YELLOWSTONE NATIONAL

 - Hon.
 A. L. Kenyon, Anniston, Calhoun county.

 The American Elk is as tall as a horse

-The American elk, or wapiti, is much larger than our native deer; it is as tall as a horse, gracefully formed; wears a beautiful mane, carries its head proudly, and is crowned with a beautiful pair of superb antlers.
-The elk has even a more regal presence than the moose, giant though he be.
+(excerpts transcribed from newspaper accounts) The American elk, or wapiti, is much larger than our native deer; it is as tall as a horse, gracefully formed; wears a beautiful mane, carries its head proudly, and is crowned with a beautiful pair of superb antlers.
+The elk has even a more regal presence than the moose.

 Elk habits are similar to our native deer

 “Elk are both grazers and browsers, their habits being very much similar to those of our native deer.
 Will they increase in Alabama? you ask.
 Yes, and rapidly, too.
 About twelve years ago, Hon.
 E. F. Allison told the Commissioner that there were known to be only six or seven deer upon his preserve; he has preserved them well.
 Under the law a person is forbidden to hunt on his lands without his written permission, thus his preserve is automatically posted.
 Mr. Allison recently informed the Commissioner that he estimated that there were now on his holdings in Sumter county approximately four hundred deer.

 If the fifty-five elk brought to Alabama increase in proportion to the six deer found twelve years ago on Mr. Allison’s lands, in ten years they will multiply into numbers that will stagger the imagination.

 People who arranged the shipment of elk are acknowledged